mfpiccolo/self_systeem/README.md

 3. Ensure that this works with most setups.
 4. Make the test database switch automatic when running rails with "SYSTEEM" env.
 5. Allow more configurable options possibly to allow devs to do more targeted testing post yml build.
+6. Allow config to decide what level of testing is desired. i.e. (assert all attributes on all objects or just ids)
-6. Option to do response body matching of some sort.
+7. Option to do response body matching of some sort.
-7. Open to suggestions.
+8. Open to suggestions.
 Lets start boosting that self-systeem!

 ## Donating
 Support this project and [others by mfpiccolo][gittip-mfpiccolo] via [gittip][gittip-mfpiccolo].